Tecnativa/docker-duplicity/README.md

 Duplicity checks the host name that it backs up and aborts the process if it detects a mismatch by default.

-Docker uses volatile host names, so you better add `--hostname` when running this container to make profit of this feature, or add `--allow-source-mismatch` to `OPTIONS` environment variable.
+Docker uses volatile host names, so you better add `--hostname` (and maybe also `--domainname`) when running this container to make profit of this feature, or add `--allow-source-mismatch` to `OPTIONS` environment variable.
 Otherwise, you will get errors like: